ALICE SPRINGS NEWS,

 will go away instead of being acknowledged and managed.

-No problem has ever been resolved by maintaining ignorance of the true state
+No problem has ever been resolved by maintaining ignorance of the true

-of affairs.
+state of affairs.

-It is essential to instil a sense of urgency in all government departments
+It is essential to instil a sense of urgency in all government

-and non-government organisations.
-The education, employment and training
+departments and non-government organisations.
+The education,

-of young Aboriginal people has to be of the highest importance and priority
+employment and training of young Aboriginal people has to be of the

-for the sake of the individuals concerned and the economy of our town.
+concerned and the economy of our town.

-Indigenous culture is a major drawcard for our local tourism industry and
+Indigenous culture is a major drawcard for our local tourism industry

-To me the easy availability of welfare has been a tragedy for Aboriginal
+To me the easy availability of welfare has been a tragedy for

-contribute to the wider community.
-I support moves by the Federal Government
+being unable to contribute to the wider community.
+I support

-to reform the welfare system so that public money more truly goes to where
+moves by the Federal Government to reform the welfare system so that

-it is needed, such as for food and shelter for children.
-As Bob Beadman
+and shelter for children.
+As Bob Beadman has said and also quoted

-has said and also quoted in the Alice Springs News, “welfare should be a safety
+in the Alice Springs News, “welfare should be a safety

 net not a hammock”.

-My highest priority apart from my family is the future of Alice Springs.
+My highest priority apart from my family is the future of Alice

-I work daily with police, Indigenous organisations, community groups and government
+Springs.
+I work daily with police, Indigenous organisations,

 departments to ensure that we have a peaceful and prosperous future.

-There are many things in Alice Springs that we can be proud
+There are many things in Alice Springs that we can

-I remain positive about the future of our town and will continue to bring
+I remain positive about the future of our town and will continue

-issues to the attention of our community.
+to bring issues to the attention of our community.

 Fran Kilgariff,